josephmate/OdinCodeBrowser/README.md

 # Motivation
 I used grepcode at least once a week and I am sad to see it go.
+It's navigation was almost as good as an IDE.
+You could navigate from apache commons all the way down to the JDK.
-I hope that I can create a spiritual successor by using this tool, then hosting the result on github pages.
+I hope that I can create a spiritual successor by using this tool, that will live much longer since the source code is available, and the resulting static webpages are decentralized.

-# Alternatives
-Your Java IDE can do a much better job.
-As I was write this project, I use Intellij to navigate from my projects code to the code of the projects I depend on.
-The experience is so much better in the IDE and you should use that.

-If you don't use an IDE then github provides some support for navigating code without any extra effort.
-At the moment it is superior to this tool and you should use that.

-The two features together I hope to acheieve that that will set Odin apart from an IDE and Github:
-1. sharing links to the code (can't do this in an IDE)
-2. can link to the dependant sources as well (github can't do this)

 # Design Philosophy
 1. No javascript